mamedev/mame/docs/source/debugger/general.rst

 symlist
 -------

-|  **symlist [<cpu>]**
+|  **symlist [<CPU>]**
 |
 | Lists registered symbols.
-If <cpu> is not specified, then symbols in the global symbol table are displayed; otherwise, the symbols for <cpu>'s specific CPU are displayed.
+If <CPU> is not specified, then symbols in the global symbol table are displayed; otherwise, the symbols for <CPU>'s specific CPU are displayed.
 Symbols are listed alphabetically.
 Read-only symbols are flagged with an asterisk.
 |
 | Examples:
 |